NetLogo Models Library:

 Hurricanes play an important role in the ecosystem.
 The relative amount of each tree is highly sensitive to both the rate and strength of hurricanes.
 Both species co-exist only within a certain range of hurricane frequency and strength.

-Change the USER-HURRICANE-FREQUENCY slider, observe what happens to the YAGRUMO population, and the productivity.
+Change the USER-HURRICANE-INTERVAL slider, observe what happens to the YAGRUMO population, and the productivity.
 Do the same with USER-HURRICANE-STRENGTH.

-Use BehaviorSpace (on the Tools menu) to sweep the parameter space for the USER-HURRICANE-FREQUENCY and USER-HURRICANE-STRENGTH.
+Use BehaviorSpace (on the Tools menu) to sweep the parameter space for the USER-HURRICANE-INTERVAL and USER-HURRICANE-STRENGTH.
 An experiment that does this is included.

 Use the GLOBALS monitor to observe the value off stocks, constants, model time, and model dt.

 Add a third species of tree to the model.

 Model the competition for the shared GAP stock in a different manner.